WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ### Method 1

-1. Remove the Config Profile and uninstall every sideloaded app you've installed

-2. Back up your device using iCloud
+1. Back up your device using iCloud

-3. Reset your device from Settings > General > Transfer or Reset iPhone > Erase All Content and Settings
+2. Reset your device from Settings > General > Transfer or Reset iPhone > Erase All Content and Settings

-4. Restore your iCloud backup
+3. Restore your iCloud backup

-5. Now, follow the guide again
+4. Now, follow the guide again

 ### Method 2

-1. Remove the Config Profile and uninstall every sideloaded app you've installed

-2. Put your device in recovery mode and click on update in Finder or iTunes
+1. Put your device in recovery mode and click on update in Finder or iTunes

-3. Now, follow the guide again
+2. Now, follow the guide again

 ### Method 3

-1. Remove the Config Profile and uninstall every sideloaded app you've installed

-2. Back up your device with iTunes or Finder
+1. Back up your device with iTunes or Finder

-3. After backing up, restore your device in DFU mode
+2. After backing up, restore your device in DFU mode

-4. Then all you need to do is plug your phone in, go on either Finder or iTunes and click on restore backup from your device's menu
+3. Then all you need to do is plug your phone in, go on either Finder or iTunes and click on restore backup from your device's menu

-5. Now, follow the guide again
+4. Now, follow the guide again

 ### Method 4